anakellyc/poll-creator/README.md

-POOL CREATOR
+POLL CREATOR

-This app allows you to easily create pools that dinamically update on input change.
+This app allows you to easily create polls that dinamically update on input change.

 TECH/FRAMEWORKS USED